 As experts in the field, staff are solicited to assist in education of water and sanitation testing methods and data analysis and dissemination of related information and expertise.

-August 2017 – Dr. Jeff Albert will join WASHPaLS Chief-of-Party Morris Israel to lead two closed technical meetings at Stockholm World Water Week, one with the WASHPaLS Advisory Board and a second with a larger external group of field implementers, researchers, and donors to vet the first year findings of the project as well as future field research plans.
+August 2017 – Dr. Jeff Albert joined WASHPaLS Chief-of-Party Morris Israel to lead two closed technical meetings at Stockholm World Water Week, one with the WASHPaLS Advisory Board and a second with a larger external group of field implementers, researchers, and donors to vet the first year findings of the project as well as future field research plans.

 June 2017 – Dr. Ranjiv Khush consulted with the Water Resources Institute.
-More details to come.

 November 2016 – Dr. Ranjiv Khush was a guest presenter at UNICEF in Copenhagen, Denmark.
 UNICEF is interested in building capacity for water quality safety and is urging innovators to focus on instant detection for E. coli in water.
 Dr. Khush was a technical advisor on the constraints of monitoring water quality and presented lessons from Aquaya’s Monitoring for Safe Water (MfSW) in order for innovators to understand the potential market.